ansys/pyprimemesh/doc/source/index.rst

         :link-type: doc

         Learn how to run the Linux Docker container and how to launch and connect to the Ansys Prime Server.

     .. grid-item-card:: User guide :fa:`book-open-reader`
         :link: user_guide/index
         :link-type: doc

         Understand key concepts and approaches for creating and modifying meshes for use with various solvers.

-    .. jinja:: main_toctree

-        {% if build_api %}
     .. grid-item-card:: API reference :fa:`book-bookmark`
         :link: api/index
         :link-type: doc

         Understand PyPrimeMesh API endpoints, their capabilities,
         and how to interact with them programmatically.
-        {% endif %}

-        {% if build_examples %}
     .. grid-item-card:: Examples :fa:`scroll`
         :link: examples
         :link-type: doc

         Explore examples that show how to use PyPrimeMesh to perform many different types of operations.
-        {% endif %}

     .. grid-item-card:: Contribute :fa:`people-group`
         :link: contributing